Research

 I’m interested in digital methods for literary and textual studies, especially authorship attribution and computational stylistics.

 My first book, Style, Computers, and Early Modern Drama: Beyond Authorship (Cambridge University Press, 2017), co-authored with Hugh Craig, applies methods of computational stylistics to identify latent trends in genre, period, repertory, and authorial style across a large corpus of early modern plays.
-It is the first monograph of its kind in the field of Shakespeare and early modern studies, and has been lauded by reviewers as ‘a body blow to partial, idiosyncratic and subjective literary criticism and to innumerate or illogical scholars’ (TLS), ‘uncommonly good at provoking fresh ways of looking at the field’ (Studies in English Literature), and a study that has ‘redefined the scope of computational analyses of early modern drama’ (Review of English Studies).
+It is the first monograph of its kind in the field of Shakespeare and early modern studies, and has been lauded by reviewers as ‘a disruptive digital intervention’ (TLS), ‘uncommonly good at provoking fresh ways of looking at the field’ (Studies in English Literature), and a study that has ‘redefined the scope of computational analyses of early modern drama’ (Review of English Studies).

 I’ve written several articles and chapters on the ‘digital turn’ in Shakespeare studies, from using databases to trace Shakespeare’s sources to the impact of new media on how we read, study, and perform the plays and poems.
-I joined the Thomas Nashe Project as a Co-Investigator, tasked with overseeing stylometric work on Nashe’s dubia and stylistic analysis of his canonical works, and am involved in similar authorship attribution study for the Oxford Complete Works of John Marston, having previously contributed to the New Oxford Shakespeare.
+I joined the Thomas Nashe Project as a Co-Investigator, tasked with overseeing stylometric work on Nashe’s dubia and stylistic analysis of his canonical works, and am involved in similar authorship attribution studies for the Oxford Complete Works of John Marston, the Oxford Collected Works of Thomas Heywood, and the New Oxford Marlowe: Complete Works, having previously contributed to the New Oxford Shakespeare: Authorship Companion.
 With Rory Loughnane, I am a general editor of CADRE: Co-Authored Drama in Renaissance England, a wiki-style forum for scholars to share evidence and information about the co-authorship of plays (including practices of collaboration, revision, and adaptation) written between 1570 and 1642.

 Early Modern Literature and Culture